-Plan - if you know that your water heater is old and probably only has a year before it needs to be replaced, start budgeting for its replacement now.
-Keep track of the age of appliances, the roof, decks, and other features.
-Knowing when things are likely to need maintenance can avoid unpleasant surprises that can impact your finances.
+Plan ahead - if you know that your hot water heater is old and probably only has a year before it needs to be replaced, start budgeting for its replacement now.
+Keep track of the age of appliances, the roof, decks and other features.
+By knowing when things are likely to need maintenance, you can avoid unpleasant surprises that can impact your finances.

-If Your Mortgage Loan Is "Sold" or the Servicing of Your Mortgage Loan is Transferred to Another Servicer servicing your mortgage loan.
+If Your Mortgage Loan Is "Sold" or the Servicing of Your Mortgage Loan is Transferred to Another Servicer

+Don't be alarmed if an unfamiliar company notifies you that it has "bought" your mortgage loan or is now servicing your mortgage loan.
 Lenders regularly sell mortgage loans or transfer the servicing of mortgage loans to other companies.
 This transaction doesn't mean the terms or obligations of your mortgage loan have changed, only that you'll be sending your mortgage loan payment to another company, at another address.